Intuitions of Machine Learning Researchers about Transfer Learning for Medical Image Classification: Results

 \subsection{Qualitative results}

-Based on our qualitative analysis, we identified three overarching categories that influence researchers' choices when selecting source datasets for the two case studies:
+Based on our qualitative analysis, we identified three overarching categories that influence researchers' choices when selecting \emph{source datasets} for the two case studies:

 \textbf{Research community influence.} Researchers often rely on personal experience (``based on my experience''), peer recommendations (``I heard from colleagues''), and established community practices (``widely adopted'').
-Additionally, external incentives such as reviewer expectations (``must be tested as a baseline'', ``reviewers might ask'').
+External incentives also play a role, such as reviewer expectations (``must be tested as a baseline'', ``reviewers might ask'').

 \textbf{Attributes of the source dataset.} Practical considerations such as ease of use and prior familiarity influence selection (``easy to use'', ``I never worked with this dataset, so I would not select it'').
 The availability of pretrained models and the datasets' popularity also matter.
 A few participants were unaware of lesser-known datasets like Ecoset.
 Participants highlighted size and diversity as two source qualities (``large-scale, diverse visual data''), which are linked to the ability to learn transferable features (``models to learn transferable low- and mid-level features'').
-Concerns about bias, fairness, and reliability were also noted, highlighting considerations beyond task performance (``they may not be much reliable'', ``seems to have a bias towards specific object categories'').

 \textbf{Similarity between source and target datasets.} This includes both semantic and visual similarity.
-Some participants expressed skepticism about domain mismatch ("natural image dataset would not perform well on chest X-rays") and support for domain alignment ("large-scale medical dataset may provide more relevant features").
-Although some participants also expressed skepticism about the same domain as in medical imaging, but different modality (``More similar as medical images, but different modality from histology.'').
-Visual similarity was discussed in terms of color ("The images are RGB", "Colour images are easier to transfer") and structural features like texture and shape ("large part of the image is background", "models learn to recognize edges, shapes").
+Some participants expressed skepticism about domain mismatch (``natural image dataset would not perform well on chest X-rays'') and support for domain alignment (``large-scale medical dataset may provide more relevant features'').
+Some participants also expressed skepticism about using datasets from the same domain (medical imaging) but of a different modality (``More similar as medical images, but different modality from histology.'').
+Visual similarity was discussed in terms of color (``The images are RGB'', ``Colour images are easier to transfer'') and structural features like texture and shape (``large part of the image is background'', ``models learn to recognize edges, shapes'').